Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

-For the full 3D reconstruction of $\mathcal{S}(x,y,z)$ we replace the DPD with an sCMOS camera located in the far field of the ensemble with an effective focal length of about 250mm.
+For the full 3D reconstruction of $\mathcal{S}(x,y,z)$ we replace the DPD with an sCMOS camera located in the far field of the ensemble with an effective focal length of about \dimv{250}{mm}.
 The two components of the heterodyne optical signal are registered on two separate regions of the camera that are then precisely aligned and subtracted to yield differential images.
-The camera has a very limited temporal resolution (exposure time of the order of 1 ms corresponds to 1 kHz bandwidth) which would mar the z-resolution.
-However, in GEM the temporal structure of the read-out signal can be probed using a very short coupling pulse.
-Therefore, full 3D spin-wave tomography is realized in a sequence of measurements.
-In a single step, the coupling is turned on for only $200\ \mathrm{ns}$, during which the probe read-out signal is generated and registered by the camera.
-For each probing time $t_{R}$ we collect 100 frames that are Fourier-filtered and coherently averaged in a real-time.
+The camera has a very limited temporal resolution (exposure time of the order of 1 ms corresponds to 1 kHz bandwidth) which would spoil the $z$-resolution.
+However, in GEM the temporal structure of the read-out signal can be probed using a very short control pulse, as illustrated in Fig. \ref{fig:dpd}\subfig{c} where we show the temporal shape of the typical heterodyne trace registered by the DPD with the sampling period represented by ht red shaded region.
+The full 3D spin wave tomography is then realized in a sequence of measurements.
+In a single step, the control is turned on for only $200\ \mathrm{ns}$, during which the read-out signal is generated and registered by the camera.
+For each probing time $t \subtxt{R}$ we collect 100 frames that are Fourier-filtered and coherently averaged in real time.
 The filtering and averaging strongly decrease the noise that is not correlated with the signal.
-The Fourier filtering step in this coherent detection process corresponds to only taking into account the signal which originated from the atoms and cutting the components that could not be created from within the cloud $x$-$y$ radius.
-Then to reconstruct entire $\mathcal{S}(x,y,z)$ we register signal for 600 distinct coupling pulse delays at a step of $100\ \mathrm{ns}$.
+The Fourier filtering step in this coherent detection process corresponds to only taking into account the signal which originated from the atoms and neglecting the components that could not be created within the cloud transverse area.
+Then, to reconstruct the entire $\mathcal{S}(x,y,z)$, we register read-out signal for 600 distinct control pulse delays at a step of \dimv{100}{ns}.
 Finally, we get a three-dimensional array, which is a full Fourier transform of the spin waves stored in the atomic ensemble.